nyc-crh/site/content/gallery/check-your-school-questionnaire.md

 - organizing
 questions:
 - How did this kind of organizing work of Ella Baker differ from that of Bayard Rustin’s?
 How are those differences complementary?
-- How might this document and the process of filling it out impact how students and families interacted with schools?
+- How might this document and the process of filling it out have impacted how students and families interacted with schools?
 - How does this questionnaire reflect Baker’s organizing commitments and teaching beliefs?
 - What would you find if you completed this questionnaire about your school?
 ---